-- Through a TCP/IP Ethernet connection to the controllers in the storage subsystem - Through a TCP/IP connection to the host-agent software installed on a host computer that is directly attached to the storage subsystem through the Fibre Channel input/output (I/O) path
+- Through a Transmission Control Protocol/Internet Protocol (TCP/IP) Ethernet connection to the controllers in the storage subsystem. - Through a TCP/IP network connection to a host computer with host-agent software installed on it, which in turn is directly attached to the storage subsystem through the Fibre Channel input/output (I/O) path.